Detroit, Michigan

 Chaser budget traveler

-Ballpark Chasers Tip: Keep in mind that there are a lot of “bargain motels” close to the stadium, but if they are not listed above, they are not recommended by Ballpark Chasers.
+Ballpark Chasers Tip: Keep in mind that there are a lot of “bargain motels” close to the ballpark, but if they are not listed above, they are not recommended by Ballpark Chasers.

 The Tigers conveniently offer several parking lots surrounding Comerica Park.
-These parking spaces are open to the public and are on a first come, first serve basis.
-Parking ranges from $5 to $25, depending on the proximity to Comerica Park.
+A convenient option is to pre-purchase your parking spot online.
+We recommend this when attending a Tigers game against a big market team, Opening Day or a playoff game.
+Parking ranges from $15 to $25, depending on the proximity to Comerica Park.
 Cabs are easy to come by as well, if you are staying at a hotel that is too far to walk.
-Furthermore, many restaurants and bars offer complimentary shuttles to Comerica Park for their patrons.
+Furthermore, many restaurants and bars offer complimentary shuttles to Comerica Park for their patrons (see the section: "WHERE TO EAT").

-Hands down, the best sports bar in all of Detroit is Hockey Town Café.
-Whether or not you are a hockey fan, Hockey Town Café is not to be missed!
+Detroit offers so many sports bars and restaurants.
+Some of our favorites include Tin Roof, Detroit Beer Company, Elwood Bar & Grill, and Town Pump Tavern.
+But when in Hockeytown, eat at Hockeytown Café.
+Whether or not you are a hockey fan, Hockeytown Café is not to be missed.
 Located just around the corner from Comerica Park, this sports bar gives you plenty to look at.
-Hockey Town is filled with hockey memorabilia, statues, and full size motorcycles!
-Menus range from salads to burgers, pizzas, sandwiches, Panini’s and of course, red wings!
+Hockeytown is filled with hockey memorabilia, statues, and full-size motorcycles.
+Menus range from salads to burgers, pizzas, sandwiches, Panini’s and of course, red wings.

 If you prefer a nostalgic sports bar with a taste of old Tiger Stadium, check out Nemo’s.
 Don’t worry that they are a little further away as Nemo’s has a fleet of full-size school buses to hall you to the game.
 Make sure to get the Ballpark Chasers meal: cheeseburger, side of “world famous” chili, French fries and a beverage of your choice.

-Loco’s Tex-Mex Grille is our favorite spot for Mexican food!
-Located within walking distance of Comerica Park, Loco’s has a full menu ranging from burgers to burritos!
+Loco’s Tex-Mex Grille is our favorite spot for Mexican food.
+Located within walking distance of Comerica Park, Loco’s has a full menu ranging from burgers to burritos.
 They also provide a complimentary shuttle to every Tigers game.
-Check out their site for their latest coupons.
 Ballpark Chasers usually go with the combination plate in order to sample multiple foods.

-Once inside Comerica Park, you have three options for dining: Big Cat Food Court, Brushfire Grill and Beer Hall.
-The Big Cat Food Court is near the main entrance of Comerica Park and offers a variety of ballpark foods.
-For dessert, make sure to try elephant ears and the homemade donuts!
-Beer Hall is a great option if looking for full-service restaurant.
-This tavern offers a traditional sports bar cuisine with a plethora of domestic and international brews from a 70 ft. bar!
+Once inside Comerica Park, check out The Corner Tap Room.
+This new bar is filled with memories and mementos from Old Tiger Stadium.
+For concessions, there are three spots to target: Big Cat Food Court, Big League Grill and Beer Hall.
+The Big Cat Food Court is near the main entrance of Comerica Park and offers a variety of unique ballpark foods.
+For dessert, make sure to try the elephant ears and the homemade donuts.
+Big League Grill is an outside picnic area serving traditional ballpark grub on the third base side of the ballpark (just look for the baseball Ferris Wheel).
+Beer Hall is a great option if looking for a full-service restaurant.
+This tavern (within the Brushfire Grill) offers a traditional sports bar cuisine with a plethora of domestic and international brews from a 70 ft. bar.
+Our favorites within Comerica Park are Brisket and Cheddar Stuffed Cornbread Muffins, Buffalo Cauliflower, Italian Grinders, and Wet Burritos.

 Ballpark Chasers Tip: look for scalpers hanging out more than 500 yards from Comerica Park.
 Local law prevents them from going closer.
-Furthermore, if you are selling extra tickets (even under the face value) make sure you are far from the stadium to avoid a trip to the nearest Detroit jail.
+In addition, if you are selling extra tickets (even under the face value) make sure you are far from the ballpark to avoid a trip to the nearest Detroit jail.

 Detroit has a continental climate which provides for warm and humid summers, with temperatures frequently hitting 90 degrees.
 June and September bring the most rainfall, while July tends to be the warmest on average.
 Ballpark Chasers tend to find late May and late August as the best times to travel to the Detroit area.